-6.3.1.D.5.1 EMS Advance Directives Observation Constraints
+6.3.1.D2.5.1 EMS Advance Directives Observation Constraints

 The Advance Directive Type shall be drawn from the Advance Directive Type concept domain as defined by local jurisdiction.
-Encoding the concept in /value (e.g., in the US the value set shall be AdvanceDirectiveType - 2.16.840.1.113883.17.3.11.63 [HL7 EMS PCR]).
+The <value> element shall be encoded in the /value concept (e.g., In the US the value shall be drawn from the AdvanceDirectiveType - 2.16.840.1.113883.17.3.11.63 [HL7 EMS PCR] value set.).

-6.3.1.D.5.2 Allergies – Allergy and Intolerance Concern Entry Constraint
+6.3.1.D2.5.2 Allergies – Allergy and Intolerance Concern Entry Constraint

-For Drug Allergies the allergen SHOULD be drawn from the RxNorm coding system 2.16.840.1.113883.6.88 unless otherwise specified by local jurisdiction.
-Encoding the value In participant/participantRole/playingEntity/code.
+The Drug Allergies allergen SHOULD be drawn from the RxNorm coding system 2.16.840.1.113883.6.88 unless otherwise specified by local jurisdiction.
+The <value> element SHALL be encoded in the participant/participantRole/playingEntity/code concept.

-For Non-Drug Allergies the allergen SHALL be drawn from the SNOMED CT coding system Encoding the concept in participant/participantRole/playingEntity/code.
+The Non-Drug Allergies allergen SHALL be drawn from the SNOMED CT coding system.
+The <value> element SHALL be encoded in the participant/participantRole/playingEntity/code concept.

-In the case that an existence of the drug or non-drug allergy is known, but not the substance type, the allergen SHALL be coded using {6497000, SNOMED CT, Substance Type Unknown}.
-Encoding the concept in participant/participantRole/playingEntity/code.
+In the case that the existence of the drug or non-drug allergy is known, but not the substance type, the allergen SHALL be coded using {6497000, SNOMED CT, Substance Type Unknown}.
+The <value> element SHALL be encoded in the participant/participantRole/playingEntity/code concept.

 In the case that there are no known drug allergies the allergen SHALL be coded using {409137002, SNOMED CT, No Known Drug Allergies}.
-Encoding the concept in participant/participantRole/playingEntity/code.
+The <value> element SHALL be encoded in participant/participantRole/playingEntity/code concept.

-6.3.1.D.5.3 EMS Billing EMS LevelOfService Observation Constraints
+6.3.1.D2.5.3 EMS Billing EMS LevelOfService Observation Constraints

-The EMS Level of Service shall be drawn from the Level of EMS Level of Service concept domain as defined by local jurisdiction.
-Encoding the concept in EMS Level of Service Observation (templateID 2.16.840.1.1133883.17.3.10.1.92)/value (e.g., in the US the value set shall be EMSLevelOfService - 2.16.840.1.113883.17.3.11.70 [HL7 EMS PCR]).
+The EMS Level of Service shall SHALL be drawn from the Level of EMS Level of Service concept domain as defined by local jurisdiction.
+The <value> element SHALL be eEncoded inthe concept in EMS Level of Service Observation (templateID 2.16.840.1.1133883.17.3.10.1.92)/value concept (e.g., Iin the US the value set shall SHALL be drawn from the EMSLevelOfService - 2.16.840.1.113883.17.3.11.70 [HL7 EMS PCR] value set.).

-6.3.1.D.5.4 Coded Vital Signs Section – Vital Signs Observation Constraints
+6.3.1.D2.5.4 Coded Vital Signs Section – Vital Signs Observation Constraints

-The following additional Vital Signs SHALL be supported using the LOINC codes below.
-The Coded Vital Signs Section SHALL include a Vital Signs Observation (templateID 1.3.6.1.4.1.19376.1.5.3.1.4.13.2 [PCC TF-2]) encoding the concept in /code.
+The following additional vital sign observation entries SHALL be supported using the LOINC codes, with the specified data types and unit.
+The Coded Vital Signs Section SHALL include one or more Vital Signs Observation (templateID 1.3.6.1.4.1.19376.1.5.3.1.4.13.2 [PCC TF-2]).